fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 | 1F0, 2F0                  | bond 1         | gluster                                        |
 | 1F1, 2F1                  | bond 2         | VMMgmt                                         |

+**Note** that the name of these interfaces, eg. `eno1` for the _first_ 1Gb port, and `1F0` for the _first_ 10Gb port, are assigned by operating system.
+These names, however, are depending on various factors such as the slot the NIC card, and naming convention the operating system follows.
+Therefore, they are presented here for illustration purpose.
+Please contact Lenovo Sales for assistance of your hardware configuration.

-**Note** that the name of these interfaces, eg. `eno1`, `1F0`, can vary depending on the slot the NIC card and the server side ports you choose to cable with switch.
-You can use the [Implementation Worksheet](#questionnaire) to create a mapping between your environment and this design.
+Further, the ports you choose to cable to switch can also be different from the example [cable schema](#platform-cabling).
+Use the [Implementation Worksheet](#questionnaire) to create a mapping between your environment and this example.

 ### Configure Bonding Interface

-![Platform Server Network Interface][platform server interface]
+![Example of Platform server bonding interface and their switch connections][platform server interface]

-We will use `bond 0` for example to show steps needed to create a bonding interface on a Platform server running RHEL 7.5.
+We will use `bond 0` for example to show steps to create a bonding interface on a Platform server running RHEL 7.5.
 We will highlight options and values that are important for Lenovo Open Cloud.
-For general information, you can further refer to [Red Hat Enterprise Linux 7 Networking Guide][rhel bonding].
+For general information of bonding interface, please refer to [Red Hat Enterprise Linux 7 Networking Guide][rhel bonding].

 On each Platform servers:

 1. Go to `/etc/sysconfig/network-scripts/`.
 2. Create networking config file `ifcfg-bond0`.
-Replace `IPADDR`, `NETMASK`, `GATEWAY`, and `DNS1` values with yours.
+Replace `IPADDR`, `NETMASK`, `GATEWAY`, and `DNS1` values with your values:

         ```shell